awsdocs/aws-kms-developer-guide/doc_source/creating-resources-with-cloudformation.md

 ## AWS KMS resources in AWS CloudFormation templates<a name="working-with-templates"></a>

-AWS KMS supports two AWS CloudFormation resources:
+AWS KMS supports the following AWS CloudFormation resources\.
 + `AWS::KMS::Key` creates a [symmetric or asymmetric CMK](concepts.md#master_keys)\.
 You cannot use this resource to create CMKs with [imported key material](importing-keys.md) or CMKs in a [custom key store](custom-key-store-overview.md)\.
 + `AWS::KMS::Alias` creates an [alias](kms-alias.md) and associates it with a CMK\.
 The CMK can be defined in the template, or created by another mechanism\.
++ `AWS::KMS::ReplicaKey` creates a [multi\-Region replica key](multi-region-keys-overview.md#mrk-replica-key)\.
+To create a multi\-Region primary key, use the `AWS::KMS::Key` resource\.
+You cannot use this resource to create multi\-Region keys with [imported key material](multi-region-keys-import.md)\.
+For details about multi\-Region keys, see [Using multi\-Region keys](multi-region-keys-overview.md)\.

 The CMKs that the template creates are actual resources in your AWS account\.
 Authorized principals can use and manage the CMKs that the template creates, either by using the template, the AWS KMS console, or the AWS KMS APIs\.
 When you delete a CMK from your template, the CMK is scheduled for deletion using a waiting period that you specify in advance\.